Neural-Dragon-AI/Cynde/README.md

 Hard refactor ongoing, shamelessly pushing to main for interactive debugging with modal image constructions.
 ## Introduction

-Cynde is a Python framework designed to streamline the integration of large language models (LLMs) with the Polars DataFrame library and decision tree ensembles for efficient and scalable data processing.
+Cynde is a Python framework designed to streamline the integration of large language models (LLMs) with the modern data-science stack like Polars DataFrames and decision tree ensembles for efficient and scalable data processing.
 The framework provides a set of modular and composable tools for tasks such as embedding generation, structured text generation, and predictive modeling, with a focus on leveraging the power of LLMs and serverless computing.

 ## Key Features